synergy-services/synergy-services.github.io/content/about/_index.md

 **Our Commitment to Quality**&nbsp;

-Our cooling tower standards are certified by the Cooling Tower Technology Institute, which advocates and promotes the use of environmentally responsible evaporative heat transfer systems and cooling towers.
+With 17 years experiences, our cooling tower standards are certified by the Cooling Tower Technology Institute, which advocates and promotes the use of environmentally responsible evaporative heat transfer systems and cooling towers.
 Additionally, our quality management system's ability to meet customer and regulatory requirements is proven by ISO 9001 certification.

 &nbsp;
 ![Cooling tower Institue and ISO standard](/img/about/about1.png)